All Episodes

 What's the record?

-There's been a major a major dramatic shift that has taken place because Joe Biden and his embracing of the police of the enemy, defunding the police, Bolshevik Bernie's economic policies, he's using word for word.
+There's been a major dramatic shift that has taken place because Joe Biden and his embracing of the police of the enemy, defunding the police, Bolshevik Bernie's economic policies he's using word for word.

-That's all but this is a whole new race going on.
+That's all this is a whole new race going on.

 Now, the president just explaining on coronavirus, that's all good news too.

-He just, you know, the president with his uh Operation Warp Speed, they're gonna have a hundred million doses of vaccine.
+The president with his Operation Warp Speed, they're going to have 100 million doses of vaccine.

 The president himself volunteered to take the coronavirus first or last.